-In this week’s IG Live chat, we spoke to the lovely Emily from Mollie Makes, a multi-craft monthly lifestyle magazine for those who live creatively!
+In this week’s IG Live chat, we spoke to the lovely Emily from Mollie Makes (which unfortunately no longer exists), a multi-craft monthly lifestyle magazine for those who live creatively!
 Emily talked us through how to structure a press release, how to get commissioned by Mollie Makes and the best ways to promote your business for FREE!

 Emily publicises all sizes of brands, from one-man-bands to the likes of Hobbycraft.
 She looks at editorial coverage and helps businesses develop and grow.